 But, the resulting texture is softer and almost mushy.
 And I prefer my healthy broccoli sides to be crispy and green.
 So, I don’t recommend cooking frozen broccoli in the Instant Pot unless you plan to use it for broccoli soup.

-There are better ways to cook frozen broccoli.
+Here are my favourite ways to cook frozen broccoli.

 Equipment